pkgranholt/Improved-search-for-used-cars/Presentation.md

 1591   1433   4273   4930   5524   6398   7185   7698   8368   9078  10580  24020 101943
 ```

-Binning confirmed.
-I suspect that the high number of 150 000 km cars reflect
-that these are older cars.
-This makes sense since the car prices that are
-usually below 10 000 EUR.
+This confirms that the kilometer variable is saved in bins.
+I suspect that the high number of 150 000 km cars reflect that these are older cars.
+This makes sense since the car prices that are usually below 10 000 EUR.
 Let's confirm this now.
 ```r
 long <- auto[kilometer == 150000]
 hist(long$yearOfRegistration)